hypo69/hypo/pytest/gemini/src/bots/discord/readme.ru.md

 2. **Specific Test Cases:** The example test cases are more concrete.
 The `test_send_message` example shows how to use a mocked `channel` to test the message sending functionality.
 It's vital to assert that the expected methods are actually called and with the correct arguments.

-3. **Exception Handling:** The `test_exception_handling_invalid_audio_format` example demonstrates how to test exception handling.
+3. **Exception Handling:** The `test_exception_handling_invalid_audio_format` example demonStartes how to test exception handling.
 Using `pytest.raises` allows you to verify that the expected exception is raised with the correct type and message when invalid input is provided.

 4. **Clearer Comments:** Added comments to the test functions explaining the purpose and the logic being tested, making the tests more understandable.